Exchange Initiative

 • Committing to work with their partner on a capacity building topic and to jointly develop a tool/method/process/resource at the end of the process;

-• Presence in Cyprus throughout the mentoring process;
+• To be present in Cyprus throughout the mentorship process;

 • The decision-making mechanism and/or the whole team of the organization or initiative having the motivation, time, and capacity for capacity strengthening in the chosen issue area.